 Downtown DSM is a vibrant, urban community bursting with businesses, nonprofits and residents.
 Whether residents want a nightlife rich with options, an easy commute to work, award-winning restaurants or festivals and events that draw tourism from around the world, all can be found in Downtown DSM.

 The recent renaissance of Downtown DSM living includes a growing number of apartments and condominiums in new and rehabbed buildings.
-Neighborhoods include Sherman Hill, Historic East Village, Western Gateway, Historic Court Avenue District, Market District and Gray’s Landing.
+Neighborhoods include Sherman Hill, Historic East Village, Western Gateway, Historic Court Avenue District, Market District and Gray’s Lake Area.

 Historic Sherman Hill is Downtown DSM’s oldest residential neighborhood and has been on the National Register of Historic Places since 1979.
 Beginning in the 1870s, many of the city’s most prominent citizens built grand homes in this area just west of Downtown DSM.
 Since the mid-1990s, significant investments have restored many of these homes to their former grandeur.
 Today Sherman Hill is a vibrant neighborhood, offering the very best of old and new.